deepmodeling/tutorials/source/Tutorials/DeePMD-kit/learnDoc/run5minutes.md

 Finnally, we are likely to modify another parameter:

-       "stop_batch":   1000000,
+       "numb_steps":   1000,

-`stop_batch` is the numebr of training step using the SGD method of deep learning.
+`numb_steps` is the numebr of training step using the SGD method of deep learning.(It is only an example, you should set a larger number in practice)

 Now we have succesfully set a input file!
 To start training, we execuate